sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-23-The First Rule of Fast Triton Kernels- Coalesce Your Memory Access.md

     plt.show()

 if __name__ == "__main__":
-    print("🚀 Memory Coalescing Benchmark")
+    print("Memory Coalescing Benchmark")
     print("=" * 40)

     coalesced_time, scattered_time = run_benchmark()
     plot_comparison(coalesced_time, scattered_time)

-    print(f"\n🎯 The takeaway: Memory access patterns matter MORE than the actual computation!")
+    print(f"\nThe takeaway: Memory access patterns matter MORE than the actual computation!")

 ```

+We will not get into basic details of code of what is `progarma_id`, `mask`, `offsets` etc since they have been already covered in previous blog [here](https://sahibpreetsingh12.github.io/posts/i-m-teaching-myself-triton-here-s-what-s-actually-happening/)

+but the line that is causing all the difference is `scattered_offsets = (offsets * 64) % N` you can try `scattered_offsets = (offsets * 97) % N`  # As 97 is prime

+In later blogs will show you how this simple trick can make your inference faster on open source llm's like Deepseek, Qwen etc and when i was learning of this trick I felt why would someone intenionally do this but because of how we write our regular code our code writing habits push us to Non-coalesced patterns of data loading and hence causing Under-utilisation of GPU.